+We estimate that the average fan will spend around $2,000 USD on a trip to the 2023 United States Grand Prix, including 3-day grandstand seats, hotel accommodation for 3 nights, plus daily spending money.
 Check out our Budget Planner for the lowdown on what you can expect to spend on a trip to the United States Grand Prix!

-Getting to the circuit
+Getting to the Circuit

 Circuit of The Americas offers a more traditional trackside set-up which you’d experience at many of the European races.
 There’s a free bus service to help you get around the outer-perimeter of the track – which can be helpful if you’re keen to experience the action from various vantage points.

-Support Races at the 2021 United States Grand Prix
+Support Races at the 2023 United States Grand Prix

 There’ll be three support categories racing alongside Formula 1 over the 2023 United States Grand Prix weekend.
 Legendary cars will take to the track in two races in the Masters Historic series, while stars of the Porsche Carrera Cup North America series will also be entertaining the crowds.
 In addition, Formula 1’s new all-female junior series F1 Academy will race at COTA.
 There’ll be three F1 Academy races taking place over the weekend, with COTA hosting the season finale of the series’ inaugural year.

 Formula 1 will be utilising its Sprint weekend format at the 2023 United States Grand Prix, meaning that qualifying for Sunday’s race will take place on Friday.
 Saturday will be dedicated to the Sprint event, with the 20 drivers qualifying in the Sprint Shootout on Saturday lunchtime, before the Sprint race itself takes place on Saturday evening.
 The Grand Prix follows as normal on Sunday.

 Off Track Entertainment